karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > clarified (the
 > time at pericenter is only defined in section 3.3).

-A brief definition is added to line 10 of P.3, the introduction section of the paper.
+The definition is added to second paragraph of P.3, the introduction section of the paper.

 > I would suggest that you draw a diagram of the merger (may be at
 > different time step) so that the reader can have a clearer idea of the